chenweixiang/chenweixiang.github.io/_posts/2015-12-20-linux-series-06-shell.md

 ---
 layout: post
-title: "Shell"
-tags: [Programming language, Linux]
+title: "Linux Series #6: Shell"
+tags: [Linux, Programming language]
 toc: true
 ---

+This article introduces the shells used in Unix/Linux system.

+<!--more-->

 As the [wikipedia](https://en.wikipedia.org/wiki/Shell_%28computing%29) says, a shell is a user interface for access to an operating system's services.
 In general, operating system shells use either a **command-line interface (CLI)** or **graphical user interface (GUI)**, depending on a computer's role and particular operation.
 Shells are actually special applications that use the kernel API in just the same way as it is used by other application programs.
 A shell manages the user-system interaction by prompting users for input, interpreting their input, and then handling an output from the underlying operating system.

-<!--more-->

-## Shell Categories
+# Shell Categories

 Most operating system shells fall into one of two categories: **command-line** and **graphical**.
 Command line shells provide a command-line interface (CLI) to the operating system, while graphical shells provide a graphical user interface (GUI).
 Other possibilities, although not so common, include voice user interface (VUI) and various implementations of a text-based user interface (TUI) that are not CLI.
 The relative merits of CLI- and GUI-based shells are often debated.